Features

 idleTimeout: 90m

-For repos that already use Crabbox Actions hydration, blacksmith.workflow, blacksmith.job, and blacksmith.ref can be omitted when actions.workflow, actions.job, and actions.ref carry the same values.
+For repos that already use Actions hydration, the blacksmith.workflow, blacksmith.job, and blacksmith.ref keys can be omitted when actions.workflow, actions.job, and actions.ref carry the same values — Crabbox falls back to the Actions fields.
+The fallback is skipped when the Actions workflow looks like a generic Crabbox hydrate workflow (named hydrate or crabbox), so a bootstrap-only hydrate workflow is never mistaken for a Testbox workflow.

 blacksmith is accepted as a shorthand provider alias, but docs and scripts should prefer blacksmith-testbox.